NOLIFER-alldaysindoors/HTML-School/README.md

 # CITC Project Page
-For Projects I am/have done in CITC
+For Projects, I am/have done in CITC

 <a href="HTML5 and Intro to CSS/index.html">Advanced CSS</a>